omjunior/CarND-Advanced-Lane-Lines/README.md

 for when the equation for the last frame is known and reliable, called ```find_lanes_with_eq()```.

-The first method, ```find_lanes_full()```, starts by looking at the bottom half of the binary thresholded image, computing the histogram of pixels by column.
+The first method, ```find_lanes_full()```, starts by looking at the bottom half of the binary thresholded image, computing the histogram of 'on' pixels by column.
 The larger peak of each half of the image is computed.

 Then search blocks are defined.
 The height of each block is ```1/nwindows``` of the frame height (in this case
 ```nwindows``` used was 9).
 The first blocks for both left and right are centered in the respective peaks found earlier.